danielleberre/satpractitionermanisfesto/README.md

 new set of benchmarks is published.
 As such, the community acknowledges that the entire benchmark set from year X will be acceptable until year X+3 included.

+*For instance, the SAT Competition 2021 benchmarks will be released in July 2021.
+They can be used in 2022, 2023 and until July 2024, when a new set of benchmarks will be released.*

 ## Experimental results should include a comparison with the state of the art

 The community has established regular competitive events to publicly promote state-of-the-art systems.